-Tim and I rewatched That Thing Called Tadhana last weekend, and of course it made us miss Baguio more.
+Tim and I rewatched That Thing Called Tadhana last weekend, and of course, it made us miss Baguio more.
 Actually, we’ve been thinking of this place a lot lately.
-It has already been a year since our last vacation there.
-And, in this weather, it is really not too hard to be reminded of this city.
+It has already been a year since our last vacation there, and in this weather, it is really not too hard to be reminded of this city.

-But we can’t go there yet.
+But we can’t go to Baguio yet.
 To be honest, even if they lift the travel restrictions soon, I don’t think it would be a good idea to travel there immediately.
 So I guess I’ll keep on reminiscing about it in the meantime.
 I will continue to look at the photographs I took from my previous Baguio trips and recall the nice moments I spent there.

 Anyone who’s ever been to Baguio knows that Session Road is a destination in itself.
 There are lots of things to see along this road, after all.
 Plus, walking here regardless of the weather is an experience to behold.
 Just be careful and don’t get robbed.

 This was our home during the USTNWW in 2019, so we were here for a week.
-My co-fellows and I loved hanging out at the lobby to drink and exchange stories.
+My co-fellows and I loved hanging out at the lobby to drink beer and exchange stories.
 Of course, its function hall was also very memorable for all of us, for it was where all our sessions were held.

 View from Oh My Gulay

 I had already been hearing a lot of good things about Oh My Gulay before, but I didn’t set foot on it until April 2019.
 We had a one-day break from the writing workshop, so some of my co-fellows and I decided to roam around the city.
 This place was one of our stops.
 Apart from the food, we also enjoyed the great view from its balcony.